What the 2018 PIP ruling means for those living with mental health issues

 If you started claiming PIP before 28 November 2016

-If you started claiming PIP before 28 November 2016 the government will not be reviewing your case.
+If you started claiming PIP before 28 November 2016 the government will still be reviewing your case.

 If you have been identified as having been underpaid, you could receive payments backdated to 28 November 2016, meaning in some cases you could be owed 1000s